Settorezero/Arlok/arduino/remote_bt/readme.md

 - Take a cellular phone and turn on the bluetooth
 - Search for new bluetooth devices: 'Arlok' must appear in the list

+Here is a video showing this example: https://youtu.be/ISU3L3CCWP8

 ![HC-06 Bluetooth Search](../../media/bt/hc06_bt_search.jpg)

 - Select Arlok and associate it